 Predicted to be a USD 3.7 billion industry by 2024, these platforms allow users to create their fantasy teams to win money through daily fantasy matches on various sports.
 While the top players in this market host these daily games on multiple sports, there is a clear bend towards cricket in the Indian subcontinent.
 According to a survey conducted by KPMG, 77% of respondents chose cricket as their first preference for fantasy sports in India.

 Even though this might seem questionable, there are multiple reasons which prove why fantasy cricket is so popular over other sports in India!
-Getting onto your smartphones 10 minutes before the game actually starts to select your fantasy cricket team for the match has become a popular ritual now.
+Getting onto your fantasy cricket app 10 minutes before the game actually starts to select your fantasy cricket team for the match has become a popular ritual now.
 We discuss some of the reasons for Fantasy Cricket’s popularity below:

 The roots of cricket’s popularity in India lie in the rich history of India’s rise in the international cricketing world after independence.
 The watershed moment came when Kapil Dev, the Indian Cricket team’s captain at the time, lifted the Cricket World Cup in 1983 after beating the defending champions, West Indies, at Lord’s in London, dubbed as “The Home of Cricket”.